 We are constantly seeking innovation and partners to nurture it, wherever it resides.
 Takeda believes partnerships with the private and public sectors, as well as NGOs that have shared interests, are instrumental to advancing health equity.
 These partnerships bring together resources and civil and governmental expertise to create reciprocal social impact.
 Specifically, building the capacity of local entities to meet community-level needs is one way we're helping advance health equity.
-Below are examples of how Takeda is helping to build health equity capacity in communities worldwide:

-- We are strengthening health research, technical and scientific capacity, and care delivery systems in communities around the world through knowledge-sharing programs to improve care throughout the patient journey. - We are actively partnering globally with NGOs, universities, and other entities across sectors that are addressing global health problems in innovative, enduring ways.
+We are actively partnering globally with NGOs, universities, and other entities across sectors that are addressing global health problems in innovative, enduring ways.
 Through these partnerships, we work to help health care providers and researchers build their capabilities to address health inequities in their communities and create sustainable, self-sufficient infrastructures for the future.
+For more information, please see Takeda's Annual Integrated Report.